jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

     KeyB <=> KeyD
     KeyC <=> KeyD

-But might not be very generic in the long run.
+But this might become difficult to manage and not very generic in the long run.
 You could make it a bit more generic like this:

     Order
     {